-In response to the ongoing drop in demand, management remains focused on controlling costs and continues to reduce fixed and semi-variable expenses, which included taking out additional manpower, both hourly and salary.
-Total headcount was reduced by 21% from October 31, 2008 through April 30, 2009.
-The Company expects to continue to right-size both its business and inventories accordingly to maximize cash generation.
+In response to the year-over-year drop in demand, management remains ever diligent on controlling costs and continues to reduce fixed and semi-variable expenses where possible.
+Additional labor was added during the fiscal third quarter to respond to increased demand, however, total headcount remains 15% below the October 31, 2008 level.
+The Company expects to continue to size both its business and working capital according to underlying and expected future demand in order to maximize cash generation.